tisannai/tiide/README.md

                                (format "%s/usr/include" (getenv "HOME"))))
        )

-Configuration is a list of cons cells, i.e. a association list.
+Configuration is a list of cons cells, i.e. an association list.

-This configuration is for a project that uses Ceedling for testing. "src" include source files and tests are in "test" directory.
+This configuration is for a project that uses Ceedling for testing. "src" includes source files and tests are in "test" directory.

 The configuration specifies:

-* compilation is performed at Root directory, and
+* compilation is performed at Root directory,

 * compilation is performed with "rake test:all" command,

-* ".gdbinit" file is in the Root directory,
+* ".gdbinit" file is in the Root directory, and

 * project include files are in "<root>/src", "<root>/test", and
   "<root>/vendor/ceedling/vendor/unity/src" directories.
-There are additional includes taken from users home directory.
+There are also additional includes taken from users home directory.

-"tiide-compdir" and "tiide-compile" are used by "compile" command. "tiide-gdbinit" is used by "gud-gdb".
+"tiide-compdir" and "tiide-compile" are used by Emacs "compile" command. "tiide-gdbinit" is used by "gud-gdb".

 "tiide-include" is used by "c-eldoc" indirectly.
-Tiide updates "c-eldoc-includes" variable before the function prototype lookup is performed.
+Tiide updates "c-eldoc-includes" variable before the function signature lookup is performed.
 Relative paths are extended with Project Root, and absolute paths are used as is.
-User should setup the base includes to "tiide-c-eldoc-include-base" variable, for example in ".emacs":
+User should list common includes in "tiide-c-eldoc-include-base" variable (e.g. in ".emacs"):

     (setq tiide-c-eldoc-include-base "`pkg-config gtk+-2.0 --cflags` -I./ -I../")

-The base is augmented with Project specific "-I" entries.
-This ensures that all function prototypes are found by "c-eldoc" within the Project.
+Variable is augmented by Tiide with Project specific "-I" entries.
+This ensures that all function signatures are found by "c-eldoc" within the Project.

 Tiide library by Tero Isannainen, (c) Copyright 2017.